Acumatica/Acuminator/README.md

 * BQL formatting and outlining
 * Navigation between related code elements
 * The Code Map tool which displays the structure of graphs, DACs, and their extensions
-* Acumatica Code Snippets with templates for DACs, DAC fields and graph events
+* Acumatica Code Snippets which contain templates for DACs, DAC fields, and graph events

 ## Diagnostics and Code Fixes
 Acuminator provides diagnostics and code fixes for common developer challenges related to Acumatica Framework.